 Free valet parking at our Western Reserve Hospital location

-Easy-to-find Cuyahoga Falls, Akron, Streetsboro and Hudson locations
+Easy-to-find Cuyahoga Falls, Akron and Streetsboro locations

 Low back pain affects 80% of all Americans at some point in our lives and can be very disabling, causing daily pain and emotional suffering.
 Back pain may arise from the lumbar spine, back muscles, or the sacroiliac and hip joints.
 The best treatment approach is to first identify the cause of pain.
 Many treatment options are available, including medications, injections, physical therapy and counseling.
 Surgery is usually the last resort.